 2) Demonstrates a risk of being evicted or losing your home; and,

-Information about the Wisconsin Emergency Rental Assistance Program, including how to apply for assistance, is available in two convenient ways:
+Information about the Wisconsin Emergency Rental Assistance Program, and remaining housing stability services are available in two convenient ways:

 NOTE: The counties of Brown, Dane, Milwaukee, and Waukesha, as well as the cities of Madison and Milwaukee, are operating their own emergency rental assistance programs and are not participating in the Wisconsin Emergency Rental Assistance program.
 Interested residents in these areas should apply directly to their local government’s rental assistance provider, some of which are listed below.